FlUxIuS/blerp/README.md

-# BLERP: BLE Re-Pairing Attacks and Defenses
+# BLE Re-Pairing Attacks PoC

-This repository contains everything that was developed for the BLERP paper: the toolkit for the attacks, the fixes, and the ProVerif model.
+This repository contains the attacks PoCs as described in the paper [BLERP: BLE Re-Pairing Attacks and Defenses](TODO) published at NDSS 26'.

-Everything  is also available at [doi.org/10.5281/zenodo.17671927](https://doi.org/10.5281/zenodo.17671927)
+The artifact is also available at [doi.org/10.5281/zenodo.17671927](https://doi.org/10.5281/zenodo.17671927)

-The NDSS 26' paper is available at

 ## Requirements